FairwindsOps/ansible-manage-elasticache/README.md

 Role Name
 =========

-Manage elasticache clusters in the Omnia framework.
-Currently memcached only.
+Manage elasticache clusters in the Omnia framework. memcached and redis are supported.

 Requirements
 ------------